Face Off (Tech N9ne song)

-"Face Off" is a song by American rapper Tech N9ne featuring fellow American rappers Joey Cool and King Iso and American actor Dwayne Johnson.
-It was released on October 8, 2021 as the lead single from Tech N9ne's twenty-third studio album Asin9ne.
+"Face Off" is a song by American rapper Tech N9ne featuring fellow American rappers Joey Cool and King Iso and American actor and wrestler Dwayne Johnson.
+It was released on October 8, 2021, as the lead single from Tech N9ne's twenty-third studio album Asin9ne.
 The song also features uncredited vocals from rapper Krizz Kaliko and was produced by Seven.

 Background

 In 2020, Tech N9ne contacted Dwayne Johnson about the song through private message on Instagram and suggested a collaboration.
 Tech initially had the idea of Johnson reciting spoken words of motivation to close out the song, but Johnson ended up writing his own lyrics to the song.
 Johnson's verse was inspired from a conversation that he and N9ne had when they were on the set of the comedy-drama series Ballers, about being the "hardest worker in the room"; Johnson told Variety, "He said something that I really appreciated: basically, 'There could never be enough food in this room or on this set that could make me full because I always want to be hungry.'
 I just love that."

 The message of the song revolves around work ethic.
 Regarding the song, Tech N9ne said, "This is an energy song.
 This is going to get people pumped up to lift weights, pumped up for fights, pumped up for the game.
 Period."
 He also stated that as the reason he wanted Johnson to appear on the track.
 While on the phone, Johnson structured his verse with N9ne, who helped him with his word structure, cadence and flow.
 They had already planned to end with the words "extreme mana", so they worked backwards.
 After that, he went into the studio with his wife, Lauren Hashian.
 According to Johnson, he took "three big swigs" of Teremana tequila and then recorded his verse in one take.
 The recording had occurred during the COVID-19 pandemic.